keylime/keylime/README.md

 ### Provisioning

 To kick everything off you need to tell keylime to provision a machine.
-This can be done either with the keylime tenant or webapp.
+This can be done with the keylime tenant.

 #### Provisioning with keylime_tenant